This fabulous French Grandmother’s Lemon Yogurt Cake has a really fun history. It’s also moist, super delicious and can be thrown together in minutes!

 - Pour the batter into prepared pan.

-- Bake for 30-40 minutes, until the cake feels springy to the touch and a toothpick or cake tester inserted into the center comes out clean.
-Be careful not to over bake.
+Bake for 30-4o minutes or until the cake feels springy to the touch and a toothpick inserted into the center comes out clean (every oven is different, so check with the toothpick test rather than the time).
+Be careful not to over bake though.

 - Cool cake on a wire rack for 10 minutes; then turn it out of the pan onto the rack.